marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 #### MySQL Database Server

 Note that compute size "D2ads v5" is newly added in Region East Asia, pricing calculator isn't updated on the choice of MySQL compute size when I used this size.
-Cost is $0.1420 USD on 6 Feb 2024.
-For more information, please refer to [compute size](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-service-tiers-storage#service-tiers-size-and-server-types) and [cost](https://azure.microsoft.com/en-gb/pricing/calculator/).
+The cost is USD 0.1420 on 6 Feb 2024.
+For more information, please refer to [the compute size](https://learn.microsoft.com/en-us/azure/mysql/flexible-server/concepts-service-tiers-storage#service-tiers-size-and-server-types) and [cost](https://azure.microsoft.com/en-gb/pricing/calculator/).

-By experience, I advise to set mode of block "high_availability" to "ZoneRedundant".
+By experience, I advise setting mode of block "high_availability" to "ZoneRedundant".
 It can only be set before we create it.
 You CANNOT change HA mode to Zone-redundant if you created server with same-zone mode once.

 >Note: Flag "private_dns_zone_id" is required when setting flag "delegated_subnet_id".
 Private DNS zone should end with suffix '.mysql.database.azure'.com.